 - Inappropriate dress, including no shirt or shoes.

 - Tampering with the arrangement of library materials, which makes finding or using them difficult.

 - Use of radios, tape or CD players, or other personal listening or communication devices, at a level that can be heard by others.

 - Disruptive use of cellular phones.
 Cellular phones may be used for quiet short conversations anywhere in the library except in the Capital Room on the third floor.
 Employees will ask you to end your call if you are disrupting others with your conversation.

-- Talking or use of cellular phones, laptops or other electronic devices in the Capital Room on the third floor.
-This is a designated ‘no talk and no click’ zone.
+- Talking or use of cellular phones in the Capital Room on the third floor.
+This is a designated as a silent reading room.

 - Skateboarding, skating, or loitering on library property.